Ringing in the Ears (Tinnitus)

 - Exercise regularly.
 Exercise improves blood flow to the structures of the ear.
 But avoid extended periods of exercise, such as bicycle riding, that keep your neck in a hyperextended position.
-For more information, see the topic Fitness.
+For more information, see the topic Fitness: Getting and Staying Active.

 While waiting to see whether tinnitus goes away, or if your doctor has advised you that your tinnitus will be present for a long time, try these methods to cope with the constant noise:

 - Limit or avoid exposure to the noises you suspect are causing your tinnitus.
 If you cannot avoid loud noises, wear protective earplugs or earmuffs.

 - Try to ignore the sound by directing your attention to other things.

 - Practice relaxation techniques, such as biofeedback, meditation, or yoga.
 Stress and fatigue seem to make tinnitus worse.

 - Quiet rooms can cause tinnitus to seem more distracting.
 Background noise may reduce the amount of noise you hear.
 Play music or white noise when you are trying to fall asleep or anytime you find yourself in a quiet place.
 Try using a fan, a humidifier, or a machine that makes soothing sounds such as ocean waves.

 - Try the herbal supplement ginkgo biloba.
 Some studies suggest that it may help relieve tinnitus, but other studies do not show a benefit.
 Further studies are needed to determine the best dosage.